-2.1.8 Bundles
+4.8 Bundles

-A Dropwizard bundle is a reusable group of functionality, used to define blocks of an application's behavior.
-For example, AssetBundle from the dropwizard-assets module provides a simple way to serve static assets from your application's src/main/resources/assets directory as files available from /assets/\ (or any other path) in your application.
+A Dropwizard bundle is a reusable group of functionality, used to define blocks of an application's behavior by implementing the ConfiguredBundle interface.

+For example, AssetBundle from the dropwizard-assets module provides a simple way to serve static assets from your application's src/main/resources/assets directory as files available from /assets/ (or any other path) in your application.